 Did you know?
 You can earn our Payroll Accounting Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium payroll accounting materials.
 These include our flashcards, cheat sheet, quick tests, quick test with coaching, and more.

-Note: You can earn any or all of our seven Certificates of Achievement for Payroll Accounting, Debits and Credits, Adjusting Entries, Financial Statements, Balance Sheet, Cash Flow Statement, and Working Capital and Liquidity, Financial Ratios, and Bank Reconciliation when you upgrade your account to PRO Plus.
+Note: You can earn any or all of our Certificates of Achievement for Payroll Accounting, Debits and Credits, Adjusting Entries, Financial Statements, Balance Sheet, Income Statement, Cash Flow Statement, Working Capital and Liquidity, Financial Ratios, and Bank Reconciliation when you upgrade your account to PRO Plus.

 It's a fact of business—if a company has employees, it has to account for payroll and fringe benefits.